I’m Jocelyn Mueller

 Young Adult Education on Alcohol and Health (YEAH)

-Research Assistant, 2023 – present
+Research Assistant, 2023 – 2026

 Conducted under Dr. Jessica Blayney at the University of Washington